All Episodes

 It's really great when it's one of your causes.

-What's uh has been very prudent and wise in his approach, his actions have been measured.
+The president has been very prudent and wise in his approach.

-It's clear that unless this nation prepares to at least try to enforce the economic sanctions that no one else will.
+It's clear that unless this nation prepares to at least try to enforce the economic sanctions, that no one else will.

 Fortunately, Argentina has decided to join the blockade, and what we're seeing are measured steps to try to force the outlaw regime in Haiti to back down.